Battle of Thannuris: Background

 After the death of the emperor Justin I in 527, his successor Justinian I was determined to continue the war against the Sassanid Empire.
 He appointed Belisarius as magister militum of the East and put him in charge of strengthening the Byzantine positions and building a new fortress near Dara to protect the region from Persian raids.
 Thannuris appeared to be a convenient place for a city and a military force to be stationed but the current fort was vulnerable.
 He began firstly by overseeing the strengthening of the fortifications.

-The Persians considered any new frontier fort as a threat and threatened to invade if the construction is not stopped.
+The Persians considered any new frontier fort as a threat and threatened to invade if the construction was not stopped.
 Justinian responded by reinforcing Belisarius with the duces of Phoenice Libanensis Coutzes and Bouzes, the dux of Phoenicia Proclianus (according to Malalas), Sebastianus, Vincentius, comes Basilius, some Isaurians, and Ghassanid Arabs under their king Jabalah IV ibn al-Harith (Tapharas).
 Syvänne estimates the strength of the infantry to be at least 10,000 and that of the cavalry to be 30,000.
 He argues that the combined Byzantine army must have been superior in numbers, but the fact that Belisarius was only a dux limited his authority over other duces.
 At the same time, a Persian army under Peroz Mihran and prince Xerxes with 30,000 men invaded Mesopotamia.

 Battle

-As the building operations were progressing, the Persian army rose up.
+As the building operations were progressing, the Persian army approached.
 Despite the Byzantine efforts, the Persians managed to close up to the walls and breach them.
 Belisarius tried to counter-attack with his cavalry but was defeated and retreated to Dara.

 The exact course of the Persian campaign is poorly recorded in primary sources, which have often compressed the events of the battles of Thannuris and Mindouos into one.
 In the narrative that portrays them as separate battles, the battle of Thannuris took place before Mindouos, and is depicted as the Persians luring the Roman infantry into a trap where they fell into deep holes and were killed or captured.
 According to Zacharias of Mitylene, the mounted Romans escaped with Belisarius to Dara, but the infantrymen were killed and captured.

 The end of the battle was disastrous for the Byzantine army.
 Belisarius and the cavalry escaped, but two commanders were killed and three captured.
 Jabalah IV ibn al-Harith, ruler of the Ghassanids, who fought under Belisarius' command as a Byzantine vassal, fell from his horse and was killed by the Persians.
 Coutzes's fate is uncertain.
 Procopius writes that he was taken prisoner and never seen again, while Zacharias of Mytilene records that he was killed.
 Proclianus was killed in action.
 Sebastian and Basil were both captured.